OpenVPN/openvpn/doc/man-sections/server-options.rst

   ``--max-routes-per-client``

 --username-as-common-name
-  For ``--auth-user-pass-verify`` authentication, use the authenticated username as the common name, rather than the common name from the client cert.
+  Use the authenticated username as the common-name, rather than the common-name from the client certificate.
+Requires that some form of ``--auth-user-pass`` verification is in effect.
+As the replacement happens after ``--auth-user-pass`` verification, the verification script or plugin will still receive the common-name from the certificate.

+  The common_name environment variable passed to scripts and plugins invoked after authentication (e.g, client-connect script) and file names parsed in client-config directory will match the username.

 --verify-client-cert mode
   Specify whether the client is required to supply a valid certificate.